Professor Stephen Reicher FBA, University of St Andrews

 Professor Dominic Abrams FBA, University of Kent

 Globally, democracy is threatened by the rise of authoritarian leadership.
 What is it that makes such figures so appealing?
-Many assume that the answer lies in the prejudices the populace and the flaws of popular thinking.
+Many assume that the answer lies in the prejudices of the populace and the flaws of popular thinking.
 But equally, such disdain for ordinary people may be the root and not the explanation of this phenomenon.
 In this talk I shall approach authoritarianism as a process of collective mobilisation.
 Drawing on examples from past and present, notably the election of Donald Trump, I shall examine both how authoritarian leaders appeal to people and also why people support these leaders.

 About the speaker: